alexzel/bad-words-next/README.md

 Quick overnight project.
 Filtering is not production ready yet.

 **Use at your own risk.
-Filtering may remove new lines and words bounderies.**
+Filtering may remove new lines and words boundaries.**

 ## Install